cloudmesh-community/sp19-222-90/project-report/report.md

 :warning: in review

-:wave: cite that REST figure
+:wave: cite that REST figure I can show you how if you point me toward the ref

 :wave: a few more sentences about the measurables within the data set, why does 40 time matter, bench press?